Direct detection of dark photon dark matter using radio telescopes: Response calculation for the dish antenna

-{\bf A general antenna}: -- We will use the result from the flat metal plate to deduce the general formula for the antenna of any shape.
-The large antenna can be divided into pieces.
-Each piece is smaller comparing with the whole antenna, but is larger comparing with the thickness of the metal plate.
-Hence, the signal radiated from each piece can be added together to obtain the final answer for a general antenna.
-Using the results of dipole radiation, one obtains the electromagnetic field at position $\bs{r}$,
+For the simulation of the response of the dish antenna to DPDM, the dish surface is divided into small pieces.
+The size of each piece is much smaller than the wavelength of the induced EM signal $\lambda$, but much larger than the thickness of the metal plate.
+Exploiting the results of dipole radiation, we obtain the induced EM field at position $\bs{r}$,

-It should be mentioned that the velocity of dark matter has a non-trivial contribution to the phase factor in the above equations.
-Because $k \approx m_{A'} v_{\rm DM} \ll \omega$, this dark dipole oscillator enjoys an in phase contribution from much larger volume than the normal ones.
-The time averaged energy flux density is given as
+It should be mentioned that for the FAST telescope, the DM velocity has a non-trivial contribution to the phase factor in the above equations because the telescope size is comparable to the wavelength of DPDM $\lambda'$.
+Therefore, the time-averaged energy flux density of the induced EM wave can be written as

-Before going any further, it is important to know the value of $|\bs{A'}|$.
-From the Lagrangian~\ref{equ:lagrangian}, one obtains
+The value of $\bs{A'}$ can be calculated from the local DM energy density.
+From the Lagrangian~\eqref{equ:lagrangian}, we obtain

 With Eqs.~\eqref{equ:E}, \eqref{equ:B}, \eqref{equ:S}, and \eqref{equ:rho}, the energy flux density can be calculated numerically.